ahmeterdem1/Vector_cpp/README.md

 than general C++ code.
 What I mean by that is like, having exception classes and _maybe_ some built in logging.

+## Details

+There are some details that are important to know before using the library.

+&, | and ^ operations static cast to integer before applying the operation.
+Same for the assignment included versions of those.
+This casting is not done for bool returning versions of these operators.